#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 The best part is that God always has a way out for us.
 Using gratitude and trust while adopting a new perspective allows us to break the chains of comparison and find contentment.

-So, whenever you feel jealous, pause for a moment.
+So, whenever you feel jealous or envious, pause for a moment.
 Let me remind you that God’s heart and plans for you are good, His blessings know no bounds, and most importantly, you are not defined by what others possess.

 You are reminded that you do not need to panic because true peace comes from God, and He has provided us with everything we could ask for.